 Gunshot Wound Head Trauma

+Gunshot wounds to the head have become a leading cause of traumatic brain injury (TBI) in many urban areas in the U.S. due, in part, to a surge in gang violence and overall homicide rates.
+Other cases involve suicide and unintentional accidents.
 Suicide-related gunshot wounds to the head are associated with a very high mortality rate and severe disability in the few who survive.
-There is a greater chance of death and poorer outcome for victims with TBIs caused by self-inflicted gunshot wounds compared to victims injured by gunshot wounds that are accidental or delivered in an assault.
-According to the Centers for Disease Control and Prevention (CDC), in 2010, firearms were used in nearly 44 percent of suicide deaths among persons under the age of 25.
+There is a greater chance of death and poorer outcome for victims with TBIs caused by self-inflicted gunshot wounds, compared to victims injured by gunshot wounds that are accidental or delivered in an assault.
+According to the Centers for Disease Control and Prevention (CDC), in 2010, firearms were used in nearly 44% of suicide deaths among persons under the age of 25.
 Additionally, in 2012, firearms were the most commonly used method of suicide among males (56%).

 - The degree of brainstem neurological function; and

 If patients are deeply comatose with minimal evidence of brainstem function and without evidence of an intracranial hematoma that might be causing coma, a fatal outcome is nearly certain.
 If a hematoma is confirmed by CT scan, an emergency craniotomy for clot evacuation, removal of debris and devitalized tissue may be performed.
 It is common for pressure to build up within the skull, so a craniectomy (a procedure in which a large portion of the skull is temporarily removed to decrease pressure inside the skull) is also often performed.